LuKuuu/Sudoku_solver/README.md

 # Luku
-Here is a Sudoku solver based on my own thought.
+Here is a Java Sudoku solver based on my own thought.